robotools/robofab/Documentation/source/docs_talks/interpolation.rst

 Interpolate Kerning
 -------------------

-In the example above the kerning is interpolated seperately, the Kerning object has its own ``interpolate()`` method.
+In the example above the kerning is interpolated separately, the Kerning object has its own ``interpolate()`` method.
 When a kernpair exists in both masters, the resulting pair will be the expected interpolated value.
 If a pair is missing from one, the interpolation will assume it has value ``0``.
 This only works for flat, non-class kerning.
 Interpolating class based kerning with exceptions requires more attention.
 Some Robofab developers have this working though.

 -------------------
 GlyphMath (aside 1)